shruthibattula26/Python-Projects/README.md

+Python 🐍:

-This Repository consists of Python Projects i worked on
+✨ This Repo ✨ consists of all my Python Projects 🖥️ related to Data Analytics 📈 and Business Intelligence 💡.

+📌 Note: Please click on the File 💾 to view the project! 🚀